stepan-mitkin/drakonwidget/README.md

 - Flip
 - Format
 - Diagram format
+- Bring to front
+- Send to back

 Note that the words that appear on the diagram (Yes, No, End, Exit, Branch) are set in the config.
 See the Configuration reference.